Skip to next element

 Check the CADR number on an air cleaning device to make sure both the filter and motor technology is effective.
 CADR measures air flow and effectiveness of filter and gives you honest, independently sourced information on if an air purifier will clean the square footage of your room.

 Can an air purifier remove viruses?
 The short answer to this question is yes, but there is a caveat.
-Air purifiers can only remove viruses that are already airborne.
+Air purifiers can only capture viruses that are already airborne.

 Any viruses clinging to surfaces in your commercial, industrial, or residential spaces will remain there, even with a high-quality air filter running around the clock.
 Surfaces must be sanitized with a cleaner proven to kill bacteria and viruses to rid those spaces from becoming infection sources.